 Navigating your way through the rebuilding process can pose major challenges.

-Hurricane Irma was responsible for record property damage in the Central Florida area.
+Hurricanes are responsible for record property damage in the Central Florida area.

 As Florida homeowners, you probably had more than a few questions when it came to your insurance coverage.
 Particularly, when it comes to your pool.

 Will my homeowner’s insurance cover damage to my pool?
 What about the structures surrounding it?
 What about my neighbor who got their pool replaced?
 They only had a tree down in the front yard!